Complete two-loop Yukawa-induced running of the Higgs-gluon coupling in SMEFT: Computation and result

 The final amplitude cannot exhibit infrared (IR) divergences, since no corresponding real-emission diagrams exist at the considered order in the coupling constants.
 However, IR divergences can still appear at intermediate stages of the calculation.
 As they must ultimately cancel, one has to verify that this cancellation does not occur against ultraviolet (UV) divergences, as can happen, for instance, in the case of scaleless integrals.

-We note that our result can be used to determine the analogous two-loop contributions from the operators in class 3 and 7 to $\op{HW}{},\, \op{HB}{},\,\op{HWB}{}$ (defined in Eqs.~\eqref{eq:def_class4_HWHB}--\eqref{eq:def_class4_HWB}), where the gluon field strength is replaced by the corresponding quantities involving electroweak bosons.
-However, this would represent just a partial result, since new diagrams arise as a consequence of the non-vanishing $\mathrm{SU(2)_L \times U(1)_{Y}}$ charge of the Higgs doublet.
+By replacing the gluons with electroweak gauge bosons in the diagrams in Figs.~\ref{fig:BoxDiagrams},\ref{fig:DiagramsClass3} we could obtain a similar result for the operators $\op{HW}{},\, \op{HB}{},\,\op{HWB}{}$ (defined in Eqs.~\eqref{eq:def_class4_HWHB}--\eqref{eq:def_class4_HWB}), as in Ref.~\cite{Haisch:2025vqj}.
+However, in our case it would represent an incomplete result, since in this scenario additional diagrams arise as a consequence of the non-vanishing $\mathrm{SU(2)_L \times U(1)_{Y}}$ charge of the Higgs doublet.

 Obtaining the RGEs for such operators is hence beyond the scope of this paper.
 The phenomenological relevance of these operators lies in their impact in the interactions involving photons or a photon and $Z$ bosons and (at least) one Higgs boson and they lead to a shift in the electroweak input \cite{Biekotter:2023xle}.
 In the SM, such interactions are numerically dominated by $W$ loops, so we expect the two-loop running contributions to be less numerically important than in the gluon case such that the phenomenological study we perform in the next section remains valid omitting these sub-leading contributions.
 Furthermore, their contributions to the Higgs couplings to massive vector bosons is suppressed in the loop counting with respect to the tree-level contributions from class 3 operators.